 TSS (0Brix) The highest TSS (0Brix) (5.01 0Brix, 5.09 0Brix, 50.5 0Brix) was recorded in Swarna Alaukik and the lowest TSS (0Brix) was recorded Narendra Parwal 307 (3.02 0Brix, 4.01 0Brix, 3.43 0Brix).
 Factors like plant growth regulators can also influence TSS, potentially by stimulating metabolic pathways that increase the production of sugars and other soluble solids.
 Additionally, increased leaf area and photosynthetic activity can lead to more assimilate availability for the developing fruits, resulting in higher TSS.
 Similar findings were previously reported by Aruna & Swaminathan et al. (2012).

 Ascorbic acid (mg/100g) The highest Ascorbic acid (mg/100g) (3.76mg, 3.39mg, 3.58mg) was recorded in Kashi Alankar and lowest Ascorbic acid (mg/100g) was recorded Swarn a Alaukik (1.06mg, 1.65mg, 1.21mg).
-The variation in ascorbic acid content between the varities might be due to the positive effect of pruning on ascorbic acid content attributing limited vegetative growth and more light penetration to improve photosynthetic efficiency and thus lead to more ascorbic acid content as light is the major factor affecting ascorbic acid.
+The variation in ascorbic acid content between the varieties might be due to the positive effect of pruning on ascorbic acid content attributing limited vegetative growth and more light penetration to improve photosynthetic efficiency and thus lead to more ascorbic acid content as light is the major factor affecting ascorbic acid.
 Similar findings were previously reported by Aruna & Swaminathan et al. (2012),

 Total sugar (mg 100 g-1) The highest Total sugar (mg 100 g-1) (4.71, 4.29, 4.62) was recorded in Swarna Alaukik d the lowest Reducing Sugar (mg 100 g-1) was recorded local variety 1 (3.59, 3.56,3.57).
 While pointed gourd as a whole has been identified as having the highest total sugar content among some tested cucurbit vegetables by Balan, et al., (2016), specific varieties may differ.
-One study found pointed gourd to have a total sugar content of 0.25 mg/ml,.
+One study found pointed gourd to have a total sugar content of 0.25 mg/ml.
 Another source mentions a Total Soluble Sugar content of 7.58% in a pointed gourd Rahman, M. S. (2020).

 Reducing Sugar (mg 100 g-1) The highest Reducing Sugar (mg 100 g-1) (3.85, 4.05, 3.94) was recorded in Kashi Suphal and the lowest Reducing Sugar (mg 100 g-1) was recorded Kashi Amulya (2.75, 2.49, 2.59) during 1st year , 2nd year and pooled respectively.
 The highest reducing sugars may be due to better translocation and accumulation of nutrients.
 These results were in conformity with the findings of Dimri and Lal (1988).

-Non-reducing sugar (mg 100 g-1) The highest non-reducing sugar (mg 100 g-1) (1.69, 1.60, 1.77) was recorded in V9-Kashi Amulya and the lowest Reducing Sugar (mg 100 g-1) was recorded local variety 1 (0.60, 0.61,1.18) during 1st year, 2nd year and pooled respectively. .
+Non-reducing sugar (mg 100 g-1) The highest non-reducing sugar (mg 100 g-1) (1.69, 1.60, 1.77) was recorded in V9-Kashi Amulya and the lowest Reducing Sugar (mg 100 g-1) was recorded local variety 1 (0.60, 0.61,1.18) during 1st year, 2nd year and pooled respectively.
 The significant decrease in non-reducing sugar might be due to inversion of non-reducing sugars into reducing sugars in the presence of acidic environment of the beverage.
 This type of changes in sugar content was also observed by Dahatonde (2015).

 Shelf life in Room The highest shelf life in room (8.78 days, 9.59 days, 8.56 days) was recorded in Narendra Parwal 260 and the lowest shelf life in room was recorded Swarna Alaukik (5.22 days, 5.90 days, 5.39 days).
 The shelf life has been increased because of the combined effect of optimum utilisation of nutrients and water by the pointed gourd plants through fertigation and mulching in a sustainable manner and thus the shelf life and percentage marketable fruits were increased.
 The results are in confirmation with Arancibia and Motsenbocker (2008) in watermelon, Rajasree and Pillai (2012).